spachava753/kpkg/README.md

 # What this tool is not

-This tool is _**NOT**_ a package manager.
-As such, it does not download nor keep track of dependencies.
+This tool does not download nor keep track of dependencies.
 However, this should not be a problem, as the tools installed usually do not have any dependencies in the first place.

 # Installation